pythonarcade/arcade/doc/tutorials/bundling_with_pyinstaller/index.rst

 Troubleshooting
 ---------------

-Use a one-folder bundle for troubleshooting
+Use a One-Folder Bundle for Troubleshooting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are having problems getting your bundle to work properly, it may help to temporarily